How to Insert Key on MacBook Keyboard

 - Command+Shift+Del= Deletes the contents of the Trash.

-Recommendation: You can use PassFab Toolkit as it is an easy and comprehensive solution to recover lost or forgotten passwords for any Word document, Excel sheet, PPT, PDF, ZIP or RAR file, etc.
+Recommendation: If your computer is running on Windows OS, you can use PassFab ToolKit as it is an easy and comprehensive solution to recover lost or forgotten passwords for any Windows login account, Word document, Excel worksheet, PPT files, product key, etc.

 Product-related questions?
 Speak directly to our Support Team >>